pasqal-io/pqhack2025/docs/index.md

 - We expect you to be familiar with programming in Python.

-- Basic experience with quantum computing and quantum programming SDKs is not a prerequisite for the registration, but it will be useful to have at the time of the event.
+- Basic knowledge of quantum computing will be useful (qubits, quantum states, quantum gates, measurements).

 - You will need to bring your own computer to the event.